Saivam: Production

-Vijay released more information regarding the cast in January 2014 and announced that the son of actor Nassar, Luthfudeen, would make his acting debut in the film and would have the stage name of Senthil.
-He would appear alongside another debutant, Twara Desai, while Nassar would play Senthil's grandfather in the film.
-Filming was completed within forty days and a series of promotional stills featuring the lead cast were released before a press release in March 2014.
-Talking further about the movie, Vijay revealed that Saivam would be about family values and hoped it would instill lost family traditions into the audiences, noting that he was inspired by his visits back to his home village.
+Saivam is the first film produced by director Vijay via his then newly established production studio, Think Big Studios.
+Production was underway by November 2013.
+The film was shot primarily in Karaikudi, Tamil Nadu, where filming lasted 38–40 days.
+Luthfudeen, son of actor Nassar, would make his acting debut in the film, playing the grandson of Nassar's character.
+He would appear alongside another debutant, Twara Desai.
+Vijay revealed that Saivam would be about family values and hoped it would instill lost family traditions into the audiences, noting that he was inspired by his visits back to his home village.

 Soundtrack

-The soundtrack album is composed by G. V. Prakash Kumar, who regularly composes for A. L. Vijay's films.
+The soundtrack album is composed by G. V. Prakash Kumar.
 The album features five songs, with two instrumental tracks; all songs were written by Na.
 Muthukumar.
-Singer P. Unnikrishnan's eight-year-old daughter Uthara Unnikrishnan recorded the song "Azhagu".
-The film's soundtrack was released on 28 May 2014 at a launch event in Chennai.
+It was released on 5 April 2014 at Chennai.

-Release
+Marketing and release

-The film was initially slated to release on 1 May 2014, but due to a court order by SG Films, the film's release was put on hold.
-The film was released on 27 June 2014.
+In April 2014, the release of Saivam was stalled due to a court order by SG Films.
+The film was eventually released on 27 June the same year.
 Red Giant Movies acquired the distribution rights.

-As a part of the film's promotion, the makers unveiled an online game based on this film, in which revolves around a rooster, trying to evade the people from catching it.
-The theatrical trailer was released on 28 May 2014, at the film's audio launch.
+Prior to the film's release, the makers unveiled a tie-in game which revolves around a rooster trying to evade people catching it.